Trump's Trade Tariff Updates

 As of now, the 10% tariff on China and Hong Kong imports remains unchanged.
 Please refer to the Federal Register Notice and the instructions released to the trade.
 In addition, the China de minimis loophole remains closed at this time.

-President Trump announced today he has agreed to immediately pause tariffs proposed against Mexico for one month after President Sheinbaum agreed to send 10,000 Mexican troops to the border to help combat drug trafficking.
+President Trump announced today that he has agreed to immediately pause tariffs proposed against Mexico for one month after President Sheinbaum agreed to send 10,000 Mexican troops to the border to help combat drug trafficking.

-What We Know So Far
+What We Know So Far:

 President Trump has invoked the International Emergency Economic Powers Act to issue three executive orders imposing new ad valorem tariffs: